Hey, There!

 What’s included?

-It is typical to begin with a summary of your professional accomplishments and experience.
+It’s typical to begin with a summary of your professional accomplishments and experience.
 To highlight your achievements and specific skills, you can also include a headline for the resume’s summary.

 Chronological Resume

 Chronological resumes are the most common of the four main types and are preferred by most employers.
-A chronological resume provides the employment history details many employers seek.
+A chronological resume provides the employment history details many employers look for.
 If you have a solid work history and are looking to stay on the same career path, a chronological resume may be the best choice.

 What’s included?

 Your first thought may be to include an objective, but that really isn't needed and many employers prefer to not see one.
 So, when drafting your chronological resume, begin with what employers want to see … your work history.
 Start with your most recent position and list the rest in reverse chronological order.
 Include your specific accomplishments for each position and not necessarily a list of job responsibilities.
 Also, include dates of employment, company name, and location.
 You should include any relevant certifications, special skills, and volunteer positions held as well.
+Experts are mixed on whether to include a summary.
+But, it can’t hurt to include one, especially if you have a good amount of relevant work experience.

 Targeted Resume